Vivek-04022001/documentation/docs/backend/upgrading/troubleshooting.md

 ## Test without add-ons

 Bugs or compatibility problems in add-ons that you have installed may cause problems in Plone.
-Go to {guilabel}`Site Setup > Add-ons`, and deactivate all add-ons that are not distributed with Plone.
+Go to {guilabel}`Site Setup > Add-ons`, and deactivate all add-ons that aren't distributed with Plone.
 Remove the deactivated add-ons from the packages of your Zope instance.

 If the problem disappears, you will need to double-check the offending product.